- Requirements for a Diploma of College Studies (DCS)

 Transcript Related Regulations (University Level)

-In addition to numeric grades, RMC Saint Jean uses the entries shown below on the student's Transcript to reflect course status:
+In addition to numeric and letter grades, RMC Saint Jean uses the entries shown below on the student's Transcript to reflect course status:

 |AC||Accepted (refers to specialization seminar)|